Dying without a Will in the UK

 The deceased had no children, was not married, or in a civil partnership

-The Intestacy Rules dictate that where the deceased had no children and was not either married or in a civil partnership, that the Estate should then pass down the family bloodline, until any close relatives or living next of kin are identified.
+The Intestacy Rules dictate that where the deceased had no children and was not either married or in a civil partnership, the Estate should then pass down the family bloodline until any close relatives or living next of kin are identified.

 Again, unmarried partners are excluded from receiving a share of the deceased’s Estate through the Intestacy Rules, not even any personal possessions.